Work Breakdown Structure | By Duncan Haughey | Read time minutes

-Running a project without a plan is foolish.
+Managing your project without a detailed plan is foolish.
+Running your project without a plan is like trying to find your way in a strange city without a map.
+You'll be wandering around, not knowing where you are.
 Working without knowing where you are going is likely to lead to problems and possible failure.
-Running a project without a plan, is like trying to find your way in a strange city without a map.
-You'll be wandering around not knowing where you are.

 Next, let's look at what's involved in planning a project with your team.

 It is helpful to create a work breakdown structure (WBS) to identify and break down the deliverables in the project.
 The WBS is the foundation of project planning.
 Get the team together and brainstorm the deliverables in the project in no particular order.
 Write them down on sticky notes and put them on a whiteboard.
 Once everyone has thought of as many deliverables as possible, break each deliverable down into successively smaller chunks of work.
 Break down the deliverables to a point where they can be easily managed.
 Once completed, arrange the sticky notes into groups under the significant areas of activity.
 Add, change, remove and shuffle the sticky notes until your WBS is accurate, complete and logical.
 A WBS aims to decompose the project deliverables into easily manageable work packages and activities.

 A logic network shows the sequence of activities in a project across time.
 It indicates which activity logically precedes or follows another.
 You can create a logic network using your whiteboard and sticky notes as follows: